Data708983/BYD_WORLD_ULTRA/README.md

 ## Configuration

-- All configuration files support hot-reloading, no need to reload the server
+- All configuration files (except locale files) support hot-reloading, no need to reload the server

 - Remember to disable debug mode in actual use